kiwicampus/gazebo_sfm_plugin/README.md

 In order to use this plugin to predict the future poses of each agent, some modifications to the original source code were made.

-**Note:** explain how an instance is created every time a sfmactor is read form the world file
+**Note:** A new instance of PedestrianSFMPlugin is created for each actor with sfmPlugin specified in the world file.
+(This can help to understand the way this sfm plugin works).
 ## ROS2

 A ROS2 node was created to access all the functionalities of ROS2.

 The following ROS2 components were created:

-* publish_future_poses_timer_: Timer to trigger calculation or future poses and publication of paths.
+* **publish_future_poses_timer_**: Timer to trigger calculation or future poses and publication of paths.
 This timer is executed at a rate in milliseconds specified by the tag *<publish_time>*.
 This tag was added to the existing plugin of each actor in the world file.
-* PathPublisher_: Publisher created for each actor.
+* **PathPublisher_:** Publisher created for each actor.
 Publishes the path of future poses to the topic */path_{id}*, where *id* corresponds to the sfmActor id created.
 Message type: *nav_msgs::msg::Path*.

 ## Next poses calculation

-The calculation of the future poses for each actor explain timer callback, dt iterations, look ah time, copy, grouo -1 main components
+The calculation of the future poses for each actor is done in the function *Calculate_path_timerCallback*, which is a callback of the timer *publish_future_poses_timer_*.

+To perform the calculations without affecting the real model in gazebo, a copy of *sfmActor* is created.
+The attribute *groupId* is set to -1 to specify that the copy does not belong to any group.

+After this, a message called *path* of type *nav_msgs::msg::Path* is created, the frame_id is set to *base_link* and the time stamp is added.
+A message called *next_pose* of type geometry_msgs::msg::PoseStamped is also created.

+To calculate the future poses, the functions *computeForces* and *updatePosition* are called using the copy of *sfmActor* and the resulting position and orientation is saved in *next_pose* and added to *path*.
+This procedure is done n times, where n corresponds to the number of iterations (calculated using *look_ahead_time* and *dt_calculations* parameters) as follows:

+$$iterations = \frac{\text{look ahead time}}{\text{dt calculations}}$$

 ## Optimize handle functions